JainAnki/Micropython_RaspberryPi/README.md

 #This simple program will run on the Raspberry Pi and allow you to access the REPL terminal on the ESP32.
 It also provides file management to transfer and manipulate files on both the Pi and the ESP32.
 To start rshell, type rshell and specify 30 for the buffer size and your USB port:

-/home/ankita/Documents/micropython>rshell --buffer-size=30 -p /dev/ttyUSB0
+pi@raspberrypi:~/Desktop/Ankita $ rshell --buffer-size=30 -p /dev/ttyUSB0

 #The first prompt can be used to execute file commands.
-We enter the shell through which we can dump files onto esp32The output looks like:  #The boot.py file is automatically run at startup and contains low level code to set up the board and finish booting.
-You typically don’t want to edit it.
-However, you can add a file called main.py if you need your own code to run at start up after the boot.py.
+We enter the shell through which we can dump files onto esp32The output looks like:

+Using buffer-size of 30

+Connecting to /dev/ttyUSB0 (buffer-size 30)...

+Testing if ubinascii.unhexlify exists ...
+Y

+Retrieving root directories ... /boot.py/ /ConnectWifi.py/ /post_request.py/ /simple.py/ /mqtt.py/ /localhost.py/ /app.py/ /umqtt/ /www/ /hc2.png/ /CNAME/ /main.py/ /microWebSrv.py/ /microWebTemplate.py/ /LICENSE.md/ /microWebSocket.py/ /mosquitto-1.5.8/ /dht_web.py/ /dht.html/ /huewheel.min.js/ /start.py/ /led_web.py/ /led.html/

+Setting time ...
+Mar 10, 2019 10:38:00

+Evaluating board_name ... pyboard

+Retrieving time epoch ...
+Jan 01, 2000

+Welcome to rshell.
+Use Control-D (or the exit command) to exit rshell.

+/home/pi/Desktop/Ankita>

 #Type repl to open the MicroPython programing environment.
 The terminal will now accept Python code.
 For example, print hello world, outputs hello world.

-/home/ankita/Documents/micropython>repl
+/home/pi/Desktop/Ankita> repl

 #The output: